-Manager’s position is considered a critical position in every company.
+A manager’s position is considered a critical role in every company.
 In this article, we will discuss commonly asked management interview questions for this particular role.
 The questions on handling an organization’s critical business, designing future targets, and their achievements are often becoming the deciding factor for any selection.

-In short, you need to have a stable mindset, exhibit leadership skills, and provide quick and intelligent answers by citing examples wherever necessary.
+In short, you need to maintain a stable mindset, exhibit leadership skills, and provide prompt and intelligent answers by citing relevant examples whenever necessary.
 This will help to illustrate to the interviewer that you have firsthand experience as a manager.

 Thoroughly study these questions and answers before the interview to perform well.
 Rehearse them and have the required knowledge to crack the interview.

-Q #1) How do encounter a challenge in the work front?
+Q #1) How do you encounter a challenge in the work front?

-Answer: Your answer to this question must touch the following points:
+Answer: Your response to this question must touch on the following points:

-• Describe a challenge that you have faced in a professional setting and is also applicable to the managerial position you are interviewing for.
+- Describe a challenge you have faced in a professional setting that applies to the managerial position you are interviewing for.

-• Explain the point of view you have taken to solve the problem including the process you have adopted, concepts you have utilized, and practical details on the challenge.
+- Explain the point of view you have taken to solve the problem, including the process you have adopted, the concepts you have utilized, and practical details on the challenge.

 Q #2) Why do you think yourself fit for this managerial position?